miheerdew/delayed-admin/Readme.md

  Now, imagine instead that the box had a mechanism to ensures that it only opens 20 min after you tell it to.
 Then it would be so much easier to resist the temptation of eating the candy (becuse even though the craving is there, there is nothing you can do about it, at least until the next 20 min).

 This is the principle Delayed Admin is based upon.
-If who don't want the candy-box (administrator access) to instantly open whenever desired, but still not be sealed off completely, then this project is for you.
-This can be useful if you want to use [Parental Controls](https://support.apple.com/kb/PH18571) to prevent yourself from watching facebook.
+If who don't want the candy-box (administrator access) to instantly open (as you desire) and still not be sealed completely, then this project is for you.

 ### The technical bit

 On installation, a new group called `delayed-admin` is created with an entry in the sudoers file allowing anyone in the `delayed-admin` group to run the script `/usr/local/bin/delayed` as root.
 The `delayed` script simply sleeps for some amount of time (as specified in `/etc/delayed-admin.conf`) and then runs the command specified in the argument as root.

 ## Installation and setup

 ### MacOS